switchablenorms/Switchable-Normalization/README.md

 ## Model Zoo

 We provide models pretrained with SN on ImageNet, and compare to those pretrained with BN as reference.
+If you use these models in research, please cite the SN paper.

 | Model | Top-1<sup>*</sup> | Top-5<sup>*</sup> | Epochs |LR Scheduler| Weight Decay | Download |
 | :----:  | :--: | :--:  | :--:  | :--:  | :--:  | :--: |